Russia to discuss Syria and nuclear issue in Iran

 Lavrov intends to discuss the initiative with Iran.

-"Without Iranian participation, the opportunity for constructive international influence on the Syrian issue will not be utilised in full measure," the Foreign Ministry said.
+"Without Iranian participation, the opportunity for constructive international influence on the Syrian issue will not be utilized in full measure," the Foreign Ministry said.

 Russia says the proposed conference would lend support to Kofi Annan's U.N.-backed peace plan, whose prospects for success are in doubt after frequent ceasefire violations and two massacres in recent weeks.